opencog/learn/scm/gram-class/README.md

 in the definition.
 This and other considerations are covered in much greater detail in the supporting PDF's.)

+The code in this directory has completely abandoned the use of the cosine distance, and has MI hard-wired more-or-less everywhere.
+An experimental examination of cosine vs. various different Jaccard and overlap distances vs. MI can be found in the 'Diary Part Three'.

 Merge Algos
 -----------